tyc/successfulunittest/manuscript/Basic_Concepts.md

 ##Version Control

 I am not going to go too deep with version control.
-Yet, it is such an important subject that I want to read a chapter just to remind you of it.
+Yet, it is such an important subject that I want to write a chapter just to remind you of it.

 The unit test cases you create needs to be version controlled.
 It is an integral part of creating your software.
 It is as important as the C code you write, so it needs to be managed using a version control management system.
 There are plenty of system available, just choose one that you feel comfortable, just make sure you use one.